ankitskr/Store-Sales-Prediction/README.md

 ## Approach
 1. **Exploratory Data Analysis**: Exploratory data analysis is the process of analysing the dataset to understand its characteristics.
 In this step, we will figure out the following.
-- Checking for null / inconsistent values and various other insights are drawn.
+- Label Encoding and One hot encoding
 - Correlations
+- Checking for inconsistent values
 - Imputation (filling the missing values)
-- Outliers Detection and removal
-- Label Encoding and One hot encoding
 2. **Model Building and evaluation** Various regression algorithms are applied on the dataset and the model that suits best for the dataset is selected.
 The models that we apply for this dataset are
 - Linear Regression
 - Decision Tree Regressor